google/WebFundamentals/src/content/en/updates/2019/09/nic77.md

 ### The `formdata` event

-The `formdata` event, is a low-level API that lets any JavaScript code participate in a form submission.
+The `formdata` event is a low-level API that lets any JavaScript code participate in a form submission.
 To use it, add a `formdata` event listener to the form you want to interact with.